seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 past is a suggestion**, and a run reasoning in the moment before it publishes is the least reliable reader this system has.

+**The checklist is an ARTIFACT, not a feeling.** It is run item by item against the composed answer and the written state, and the log carries one line per item with its verdict (§12).
+A run that records «checked informally, no miss identified» has checked nothing anyone can audit, and it passes every item it did not think about. **Measured 04.09:** that sentence stood in the log over four broken items — a positioning read nobody took, three printed catalyst items with no status word between them, a screen whose first mandated lane went unrecorded, and six probabilities computed, logged and withheld from the answer.
+The work that did happen is invisible for the same reason the work that did not is: **a checklist whose output is one sentence about the checklist has produced no evidence about anything**, which is the shape §7 exists to replace.

 1. The §5 gate passed in full, and every level in the answer traces to the one freeze (§5).
 Elapsed time since the freeze is not a checklist item and downgrades nothing.
 2. Every named instrument actually tradable on a Binance USDⓈ-M perpetual.